Hummus: Etymology and spelling

 Spelling of the word in English can be inconsistent, though most major dictionaries from American and British publishers give hummus as the primary spelling.
 Some American dictionaries give hommos as an alternative, while British dictionaries give houmous or hoummos.

 The major British supermarkets use houmous.

 Other spellings include homous, houmos, houmus, and similar variants.
 While humus (as it is spelled in Turkish) is sometimes found, it is avoided as a heteronym of humus, organic matter in soil.

 Origin and history

 Although multiple different theories and claims of origins exist in various parts of the Middle East, evidence is insufficient to determine the precise location or time of the invention of hummus.
 Its basic ingredients—chickpeas, sesame, lemon, and garlic—have been combined and eaten in Egypt and the Levant for centuries.
-Though regional populations widely ate chickpeas, and often cooked them in stews and other hot dishes, puréed chickpeas eaten cold with tahini do not appear in records before the Abbasid period in Egypt and the Levant.
+Though regional populations widely ate chickpeas, and often cooked them in stews and other hot dishes, puréed chickpeas eaten cold with tahini do not appear in records before the Abbasid Caliphate in Egypt and the Levant.